-A cycling DUI on a bike may seem like a strange thing, but there is a lot of answers for “Can You Get A DUI On A Bike?”.
-For one, you can avoid getting a ticket for cycling DUI if you’re on a bike.
-You’re also less likely to hurt someone else if you get in an accident while riding a bike.
+A cycling DUI may seem like a strange thing, but there are also a lot of answers to “Can You Get A DUI On A Bike?”.
+For one, you can avoid getting a ticket for cycling DUI.
+You’re also less likely to hurt someone else if you get in an accident while riding the bike.
 Finally, biking is a great way to get exercise and stay healthy.

 - 1 DUI Defined

 - 2 Getting Charge With A DUI Or OVI As a Cyclist

 - 3 Managing Being Pull Over For Cycling While Impaired Safely

 - 4 Get A DUI While Riding A Bike?
 Speak To an Experienced DUI/OVI Attorney